-On December 14, 2011, as reported in our current report on Form 8-K, filed with the Securities and Exchange Commission on December 15, 2011, we entered into a Definitive Joint Venture Agreement ("JVA") with Malagasy Minerals Limited ("Malagasy") (Australian Stock Exchange: MGY ("MGY")) to acquire a 75% interest to explore and develop a defined group of industrial minerals.
-Our company will manage the exploration operations for the industrial minerals on this ground.
+On December 14, 2011, as reported in our Form 8-K, filed with the Securities and Exchange Commission on December 15, 2011, we entered into a Definitive Joint Venture Agreement ("JVA") with Malagasy Minerals Limited ("Malagasy") (Australian Stock Exchange: MGY ("MGY")) to acquire a 75% interest to explore and develop a defined group of industrial minerals.
+Our Company controls the exploration operations for the industrial minerals on this ground.